Rawdyn/ubuntu-nginx-lucee/README.md

 For more information on configuring nginx see the [nginx Wiki](http://wiki.nginx.org/Configuration)

+Thanks go to [Foundeo](https://foundeo.com/) for the [origin of this fork](https://github.com/foundeo/ubuntu-nginx-lucee).
-Thanks go to [Booking Boss](http://www.bookingboss.com/) for funding the initial work on this script.
+Thanks go to [Booking Boss](http://www.bookingboss.com/) for funding the initial work by Foundeo.